bugra-university/test-automation-platform/README.md

 ---

+## 🤝 Contributing

+This is a graduation thesis project.
+Contributions are welcome for educational purposes.

+### Development Workflow

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+---

 ## 📄 License

 This project is part of a graduation thesis at the **University of Economics and Human Sciences in Warsaw**.